Ollie Jay

 Ollie Jay is an Australian-Welsh academic based at the University of Sydney who is a researcher into exercise and working in hot conditions.

 Career

 Jay was the co-lead of a Lancet special series on exercise in the Heat, along with Kristie Ebi, which also provides annual updates, in conjunction with the Medical Journal of Australia.
 He also has led guidelines into safe exercise in pregnancy in the heat.

 Funding for Jay's research has come from the NHMRC and Wellcome Trust amongst other sources.
 He has consulted for Google adding health tips when the user is in conditions of extreme heat, along with App development for heat warnings.
+He was shortlisted for the Celestino Eureka Prize for Promoting Understanding of Science at the 2026 Eureka Prizes.

 Sporting body policies

 Jay has consulted with multiple national and international sporting organizations to assist with their policies and procedures on heat stress in athletes.
 He is a consultant to the Korey Stringer Institute and member of the Management Committee of the Global Heat Health Information Network (a venture of multiple bodies including the World Health Organization and World Meteorological Organization).